AcademiaEdge/Learnathon/README.md

 # Learnathon
 V1

-Before you start the project install the extension called "Live Sass Compiler" by Ritwick Dey, because we're using SCSS for this project
+Before you start the project in VS Code install the extension called "Live Sass Compiler" by Ritwick Dey, because we're using SCSS for this project

 Also using bootstrap